AHA will incorporate principles that promote improved value into our ongoing policy and advocacy activities.

 - Increasing funding for training and development, and student loan forgiveness to support training for health professionals at all levels to reduce behavioral health workforce shortages.

 - Policymakers should consider increasing funding and creating more flexible opportunities for hospitals and health systems to invest in physical space, training workforce, and adapting IT systems to better address behavioral health care needs.

 - Implement policies to better integrate and coordinate behavioral health services with physical health services.

 Allow Hospital Realignment

-Hospitals are reshaping the health care landscape by striving to become even more integrated, aligned, efficient and accessible to the community.
-To support these changes, it is important to standardize the merger review process between the two federal antitrust agencies.
+In response to this rapidly changing landscape, hospitals and health systems are striving to become more integrated, aligned, efficient and accessible to the community.
+To create these coordinated systems of care, it is important to standardize the merger review process between the two federal antitrust agencies.
 The Federal Trade Commission has frequently used its own internal process to challenge a hospital transaction, an option not available to Department of Justice, which increases the time and expense of defending a transaction and the likelihood of an outcome that favors the agency.
-To help rebalance the merger review process, the AHA is urging the Senate to pass the Standard Merger and Acquisition Reviews Through Equal Rules (SMARTER) Act (S. 2102).
+To help rebalance the merger review process, the AHA is urging Congress to pass the Standard Merger and Acquisition Reviews Through Equal Rules (SMARTER) Act.

 The AHA also supports the removal of barriers to care transformation, such as modernizing the Anti-kickback Statute and Stark Law regulations to foster and protect arrangements that promote value-based care.
 The Stark Law was enacted years ago and in its current form may prohibit relationships that are designed to enhance care coordination, improve quality, and reduce waste.
 Every day, hospitals and health systems – and the patients they serve – experience the frustration of working to coordinate care and improve the health of their communities while continuously encountering the obstacles of existing rigid compensation regulations.
 The AHA supports: